That Night: Plot

 Alice continues to help Sheryl and Rick hide their relationship.
-She goes to the bowling alley to explain to Rick why Sheryl couldn't see him one day.
+Later, she goes to the bowling alley to explain to Rick why Sheryl could not see him one day.
 Alice's father tells her to stay away from the older Rick.
-It's revealed that Sheryl is pregnant.
-Her mother decides to send her to an unwed mother's home 300 miles away.
-Rick repeatedly calls Sheryl's house only to have her mother tell him not to call.
-Finally, he and his gang drive to her house where Rick pleads to speak to Sheryl.
+As Sheryl is pregnant, her mother sends her to an unwed mother's home 300 miles away.
+Rick repeatedly calls Sheryl's house only to have her mother tell him to stop calling.

+Finally, Rick and his gang drive to Sheryl's house where he pleads to speak to her.
 This captures the attention of most of the immediate neighbors.
-Her mother informs him that Sheryl is gone and he is to leave.
-He refuses to believe her and pushes her aside to go into the house.
+Her mother tells him that Sheryl is gone and that he is to leave.
+Refusing to believe her, he pushes her aside to enter the house.
 The neighborhood fathers then rush to help Ann, and a brawl ensues between Rick's gang and the neighbors.
-Rick spends a week in jail and it's assumed that no serious charges were filed.
+Rick spends a week in jail.

-Alice becomes withdrawn from the incident and she decides to run away.
-Rick finds her under the boardwalk and the two talk.
-Reluctantly, Rick agrees to drive upstate with Alice to meet Sheryl at the unwed mother's home.
-Alice arranges for Sheryl to sneak out at midnight to meet Rick at the restaurant.
+Alice becomes withdrawn and decides to run away.
+Rick finds her under the boardwalk and they talk.
+Reluctantly, Rick agrees to drive upstate with Alice to find Sheryl at the unwed mother's home.
+Alice gets Sheryl to sneak out at midnight to meet Rick.

-The couple meet but Sheryl has decided that she wants to put the baby up for adoption.
-She realistically can't see a life with Rick and a baby.
-They have no money or viable jobs.
-Rick is upset and hands her an engagement ring that he suggests she pawn.
+The couple meet but Sheryl has decided that she will put the baby up for adoption, as she cannot see a life with Rick and a baby since they have no money or viable jobs.
+Upset, Rick hands her an engagement ring that he suggests she pawn.

 Alice then talks to Sheryl and asks her what happened to true love.
-Sheryl tells her that she is simply too young to understand.
-Alice still wants the three of them to run away together.
-Sheryl tells Alice that she can't leave her family.
-As Alice is put on a bus back to Long Island, she stares out the window as Rick and Sheryl embrace.
+Sheryl says that Alice is too young to understand.
+Alice still wants the three of them to run away together, but Sheryl insists that she cannot leave her family.
+As her bus departs for Long Island, she watches Rick and Sheryl embrace.

-Alice makes it home, and her parents are relieved to have her back.
-She states that despite the gossip about Sheryl, she received a postcard telling her the truth: Sheryl and Rick were well on their way to the west coast and they were doing well.
-Alice then reveals that she learned some things that summer that she would never forget.
+Alice arrives home, and her parents are relieved to have her back.
+She states that despite the gossip about Sheryl, she received a postcard telling her the truth: Sheryl and Rick were well on their way to the west coast and are doing well.